harini-akula/Data-Pipeline-S3-to-Redshift-using-Airflow/README.md

-# Sparkify Pipeline
+# Sparkify Data Pipeline

-Sparkify Pipeline is a Redshift database that stores the user activity and songs metadata on Sparkify's new streaming application.
+Sparkify Data Pipeline is a Redshift database that stores the user activity and songs metadata on Sparkify's new streaming application.
 Previously this information resided in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
 ETL pipeline is built that extracts their data from S3, stages them in Redshift, transforms data into a set of dimensional tables and fact table, performs data quality checks using airflow.
 Also using airflow UI, DAG tasks can be monitored during execution.

 ## Purpose